-Wave Unity SDK provides the integrated plugins for Unity contents.
-The Unity contents can manipulate the poses of the head and controller by importing Wave Unity plugin’s scripts.
-And Wave Unity plugin’s render script can easily turn the main camera to a stereo view camera for VR.
+The Wave Unity SDK provides the integrated plugins for Unity contents, which can manipulate the poses of the head and controller by importing the Wave Unity plugin’s scripts.
+Also, the Wave Unity plugin’s render script can easily turn the main camera into a stereo view camera for VR.

 We assume that you already have the essential experience to develop an Android app using Unity IDE and the knowledge of C# language.